 Any project in Sub-Area 1.4 shall comply with the relevant vehicular parking standards adopted for the applicable underlying zoning districts.
+Parking requirements in the Business Residential (B-R) district can be satisfied on-site or off-site, according to the provisions of Section 21-10.15.J of the Borough's Land Use Regulations.
+Off-site parking shall be located within 2,000 feet of the project.
+The portion of the parking obligation satisfied off-site can be reduced, or eliminated, over time, if the building owner can demonstrate that it is not needed.
+The portion of the parking obligation satisfied on-site may include on-demand rental or shared vehicles, and these shall count towards satisfying the project's parking requirements.
 The minimum dimensions for vehicular parking spaces can be found in Table 13.
 However, projects in Sub-Area 1.4 that are also within the B-R District are not subject to certain requirements of Section 21-10.15.E - Main Street District Place Character Standards - of the Borough's Land Use Regulations:

-Exemption from the requirements of Section 21-10.15.E.10 (b): surface parking is permitted in the ground floor of buildings provided it is enclosed, it is not visible from the public rightof-way and it is separated from Main Street by liner uses such as retail or services.
+Exemption from the requirements of Section 21-10.15.E.10 (b): surface parking is permitted in the ground floor of buildings provided it is enclosed, it is not visible from the public right-of-way and it is separated from Main Street by liner uses such as retail or services.